Modesto Seara Vázquez: Academic activities

+Mexico

 On 1 March 1961 he began his collaboration with the National Autonomous University of Mexico, as a full-time research professor at the Institute of Comparative Law, now the Institute of Legal Research.
 At the same time he began to collaborate with the Faculty of Law and the School of Political and Social Sciences (now the Faculty of Social and Political Sciences) holding the chairs of Public International Law and International Organization.

-In 1961 he published his first book «Introduction to International Cosmic Law», a revised and updated edition of his doctoral thesis, that years later was translated into English.
+In 1961 he published his first book Introduction to International Cosmic Law, a revised and updated edition of his doctoral thesis, that years later was translated into English.
 In 1963, part of the thesis was also published in Russian, in Moscow.

 In Paris, Modesto Seara Vazquez met a great figure of Mexican life, Isidro Fabela, who was introduced to him by the military advisor of the Mexican Embassy, General Alberto Salinas Carranza, one of the founders of Mexican aviation.
 Isidro Fabela was traveling to Europe with his wife Doña Josefina.
 The advanced age of both made them fear to travel alone so they decided to bring with them Modesto Seara Vazquez.
 Isidro Fabela's friendship was decisive in the life of Modesto Seara Vazquez, since it opened many doors and integrated him quickly into the life of the country.

-In that first decade of the 1960, Modesto Seara Vazquez had a very active academic life at National Autonomous University of Mexico, where he published a book on outer space law «Cosmic International Law» and a text on Public International Law, which would expand to 25 editions by 2016.
+In that first decade of the 1960, Modesto Seara Vazquez had a very active academic life at National Autonomous University of Mexico, where he published a book on outer space law Cosmic International Law and a text on Public International Law, which would expand to 25 editions by 2016.
 All the editions of his books are subject to an update by him before he authorizes its publication.